vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 2. Convert `state` to a function if it was not one already
 3. Convert `getters`
     1. Remove any getters that return state under the same name (eg. `firstName: (state) => state.firstName`), these are not necessary as you can access any state directly from the store instance
     2. If you need to access other getters, they are on `this` instead of using the second argument.
-Note you will need to specify a return type if you do this because of TS limitations, see [here](../core-concepts/getters.md#accessing-other-getters) for more details
+Remember that if you are using `this` then you will have to use a regular function instead of an arrow function.
+Also note that you will need to specify a return type because of TS limitations, see [here](../core-concepts/getters.md#accessing-other-getters) for more details
     3. If using `rootState` or `rootGetters` arguments, replace them by importing the other store directly, or if they still exist in Vuex then access them directly from Vuex
 4. Convert `actions`
     1. Remove the first `context` argument from each action.
 Everything should be accessible from `this` instead